Dhananjay-234/autofilter_bot23/README.md

 * `dhananjay_2304`: Username or ID of Admin.
 Separate multiple Admins by space
 * `DATABASE_URI`: [mongoDB](https://www.mongodb.com) URI.
 Get this value from [mongoDB](https://www.mongodb.com).
 * `DATABASE_NAME`: Name of the database in [mongoDB](https://www.mongodb.com).
-* `LOG_CHANNEL` : A channel to log the activities of bot.
+* `sandylog` : A channel to log the activities of bot.
 Make sure bot is an admin in the channel.
-* `REQ_CHANNEL`: Channel ID where logs of requested content is to be sent.
+* `sandylogg`: Channel ID where logs of requested content is to be sent.
 ### Optional Variables
-* `PICS`: Telegraph links of images to show in start message.( Multiple images can be used separated by space )
+* `https://te.legra.ph/file/ca82db4d13a39d0d55dbe.jpg`: Telegraph links of images to show in start message.( Multiple images can be used separated by space )
-* `FILE_STORE_CHANNEL`: Channel from were file store links of posts should be made.Separate multiple IDs by space
+* `https://t.me/+QhWfgqRJo3diNGNl`: Channel from were file store links of posts should be made.Separate multiple IDs by space
-* `LAZY_MODE`: True or False .
+* `False`: True or False .
 If true then bot will rename files else it will not rename.
-* `LAZY_RENAMERS`: ID of the users to which you want to give file renaming authentication.
+* `@dhananjay_2304`: ID of the users to which you want to give file renaming authentication.
 Separate multiple ids by space.

 * Check [info.py](https://github.com/LazyDeveloperr/LazyPrincess/blob/master/info.py) for more